JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2025-02-01-February-2025-Goals.md

 - e5 deep dive expression coding and writing

+### 20250210

+- Lab meeting
+- AST writing (chapter 1)
+- Organizing AST repo to some degree
+- Attempted to rename miRNAs for e5
+- Requested genohub quote for mcap libraries (request 8599420)
+- Run mirdeep2 quant for Mcap 2023
+- Despairing over my lack of organization with AST 2021 phys

 to do 2/10
 - answer emails
-- look at mcap 2023 data - trimming and quant for 35bp
-- message kathleen re mirna names
-- push mcap and ast stuff to github- put large files on osf
+- push mcap stuff to github- put large files on osf
 - ter for cbass